-The importance of the visual aspect of paved areas cannot be overstated and the surface finish should be chosen after taking into consideration the location, setting and surroundings of the church buildings and the environmental impact including drainage.
+The importance of the visual aspect of paved areas cannot be overstated and the surface finish should be chosen after taking into consideration the location, setting and surroundings of the church buildings.

 It is also important that paths and parking areas are suitable for wheelchair users and others with disabilities, and surfaces should be chosen with their needs in mind.